rombrew/phobia/doc/TroubleShooting.md

 the output terminals.
 Power stages or terminal voltage sensors are definitely broken.

-`PM_ERROR_INSUFFICIENT_ACCURACY` - Result of adjustment shows the parameter deviation is above the fault threshold.
+`PM_ERROR_LOW_ACCURACY` - Result of adjustment shows the parameter deviation is above the fault threshold.
 Check the voltage and current measurement circuit.

 `PM_ERROR_CURRENT_LOOP_FAULT` - This means that we apply the full voltage but actual current is still near zero.
 If current sensing circuit is ok this may be